 Calculator or formula sheets are not needed during the technical assessment.

+Be punctual for the interview.
 Due to the tight schedule of the interviewers, we kindly request that all applicants do not change their interview dates.

 Selected trainees will be required to bring their own laptops for the first six months of the classroom training.
+Please visit our Computer Recommendations page for the laptop specifications.

 Please email us at: ce.sg[at]digipen[dot]edu